PapierFliegr/masterthesis/MEETINGS.md

    Answer: Probably because the initial data is $ u_k = ind_\Omega - ind_{C\Omega} $

 2. Q.03: How does BM differ from Levy process, s.t. long-range correlation is considered in the later but not in the former?
-BM is as-cts, which LEvy-Proceses are not in general
+BM is as-cts, which Levy-Proceses are not in general

    Answer: The usual Laplacian $ \Delta u $ is locally, but the fractional Laplacian $